bhamrick/precision_system/README.md

         * Others are game forcing
     * 3♦️!
 Good hand and support
         * Further bids by responder are game forcing
 * 3♣️!
-Game forcing puppet stayman
+Game forcing puppet stayman; "low information" version
     * 3♦️!
-No 5 card major, have 4 card major
+No 5 card major
         * 3♥️!
-Is the major spades?
+Asks for 4 spades
+            * 3♠️ Yes
             * 3NT No
-            * 4♠️ Yes
         * 3♠️!
-Is the major hearts?
+Asks for 4 hearts
             * 3NT No
             * 4♥️ Yes
+        * After a 4 card major ask and then 3NT, South African Texas transfers are available, which could be done with some unusual holdings like 6/4 in majors (check for a 4-4 fit, then transfer to the 6 card suit if not).
     * 3♥️ 5♥️s
     * 3♠️ 5♠️s
-    * 3NT!
-No 4 or 5 card major
-        * 4♣️!
-Transfer to ♥️ (made with unusual lengths such as 6/4 in majors)
-        * 4♦️!
-Transfer to ♠️ (made with unusual lengths such as 6/4 in majors)
-        * 4♥️ To play (made with unusal lengths and desire to declare)
-        * 4♠️ To play (made with unusal lengths and desire to declare)
+    * This version of puppet is "low information" because opener doesn't guarantee a 4 card major with the 3♦️ bid.
+This is possible over 1NT because responder will never want to ask about both majors after choosing puppet.
+If they cared about 4 card support in both majors (for example with 4/4 or 5/4 in majors) they would have started with 2♣️ for regular stayman.
 * 3♦️!
 Game forcing with 5-5 majors
     * Opener's rebids follow fast arrival.
     * 3♥️/3♠️ Fit with a not terrible hand.